 There are also special measures to help victims testify.
 For example, a judge can allow a victim to testify behind a screen so she will not see the accused.

 The law also provides measures for victims under the age of 18 and victims with a physical or mental disability.
-To learn more, see our Infosheet Making it Easier for People Under 18 and People with a Physical or Intellectual Disability to be Witnesses in Court.

 The Sentence: the Victim's Point of View